Welcome to Supporters of South Newton Dog Park!

 Question: What about traffic?

-Answer: Parks are mean to be used, not sit empty and underutilized by our community.
+Answer: Parks are meant to be used, not sit empty and underutilized by our community.
 Some small increase in cars parking near the pathways may happen, but many nearby residents will walk, and thankfully we do not have a problem with a lack of on-street parking or traffic jams in Oak Hill Park.

 Question: How will people get to the park?
 What about parking?